What Is Polymeric Sand?

 Work under dry conditions.
 Everything—all materials, supplies and you.

-I'll close with a few Polymeric Sand I Likes:
+I'll close with a few things I like about polymeric sand:

 - I like the field.
 It's a result of centuries of building technology ever changing and improving aesthetics and efficiencies.
 It will be fascinating to follow the future of this material.